mech/Learning-Notes/Design/Product/InterfaceDesign.md

 > UI design is just a series of "endless tweaking".
 Always changing the UI.
 Adaptability.
 Unexpected demand of the business.

+## No Spinner

+* Disable submit button with "in progress" label, disable form elements
+* Show transitional overlay (e.g. "Connecting to PayPal...")
+* Erase content area of the page
+* No spinners!

+## Blank Slate

 ## Complexion Reduction

 * [Complexion Reduction: A New Trend In Mobile Design](http://www.huffingtonpost.com/entry/complexion-reduction-a-new-trend-in-mobile-design_us_577d828fe4b05b4c02fb8b07)